-All of the available evidence suggests that the quality of LAC's teachers is the binding constraint on the region's progress towards world-class education systems.
-Low standards for entry into teaching, low quality candidates, salaries, promotions and job tenure de-linked from performance, and weak school leadership have produced low professionalism in the classroom and poor education results.
-Moving to a new equilibrium will be difficult, and will require recruiting, grooming and motivating a new breed of teacher.
+All of the available evidence suggests that the quality of teachers in Latin America and the Caribbean is the binding constraint on the region's progress toward worldclass education systems.
+Low standards for entry into teaching; low-quality candidates; salaries, promotions, and job tenure delinked from performance; and weak school leadership have produced low professionalism in the classroom and poor education results.
+Moving to a new equilibrium will be difficult and will require recruiting, grooming, and motivating a new breed of teacher.

 Raising the stakes further are the sweeping transformations occurring in global education.
-The traditional goals of national education systems and the traditional paradigm of teacher-student interaction placed teachers at the center of the transmission of a discrete body of knowledge to students in the classroom.
+The traditional goals of national education systems and the traditional paradigm of teacher-student interaction made teachers the linchpin in the transmission of discrete bodies of knowledge to students in the classroom.
 The new paradigm is that teachers are not the only or even the major source of information and knowledge available to students.
-A core role of teachers today is to equip students to seek, analyze and effectively use vast amounts of information that are readily available elsewhere.
-Teachers must also develop students' competencies in the broad range of areas valued in an integrated global economy: critical thinking, problem-solving, working collaboratively in diverse environments, adapting to change and the capacity to master new knowledge, skills and changing employment demands across their lifetimes.
-No teacher preparation programs in LAC - or indeed in most OECD countries - are fully prepared to produce this profile of teacher today, let alone the profiles that may be needed over the next decade.
-But virtually all OECD countries are responding to this complex challenge by raising their expectations, and standards, for teachers.
+A core role of teachers today is to equip students to seek, analyze, and effectively use vast amounts of information that are readily available elsewhere.
+Teachers must also develop students' competencies in the broad range of areas valued in an integrated global economy: critical thinking; problem solving; ability to work collaboratively in diverse environments; adaptation to change; and the capacity to master new knowledge, skills, and changing employment demands across their lifetimes.
+No teacher preparation programs in LAC-or indeed in most OECD countries-are fully prepared to produce this profile of teacher today, let alone the profiles that may be needed over the next decade.
+But virtually all OECD countries are responding to these challenges by raising their expectations, and standards, for teachers.